gabitzu3/BHIS_internship_notes_Gabi/daily_working_logs.md

 - Created a new GitHub repository to store and organize Internship Notes.
 - Added previous notes from 15.07.2025 into the repository.
 - Set up a new **Windows 10 Virtual Machine** for lab purposes.
-- Worked on a lab releted to MITRE ATT&CK
+- Worked on a lab about to MITRE ATT&CK
 - Downloaded and installed **Hayabusa** in the VM.
 - Practiced basic Hayabusa commands:
 - Simulated a basic attack inside the VM.